1 year fixed rate bonds

 How do 1 year fixed rate bonds work?

-You open a fixed rate savings account by depositing a single lump sum that is locked in for the duration of your term, meaning you can’t access your money until your maturity at the end of your bond term.
+You open a fixed rate savings account by depositing a single lump sum that is locked in for the duration of your term, meaning you can’t access your money until your product matures.

 If you’re a basic rate taxpayer, the personal savings allowance means you can earn interest of up to £1,000 per year without having to pay tax on that interest.
 For higher-rate taxpayers, that’s reduced to £500 per year.
-Interest on your 1 year savings bond is typically paid out on maturity, i.e. at the end of your one-year term, meaning you won’t have access to your interest until your maturity date.
-At Raisin UK, the interest you earn is paid either into your Raisin UK Account or straight back into your savings.
+Interest on your 1 year savings bond is typically paid out on maturity, i.e. at the end of your one year term, meaning you won’t have access to your interest until your maturity date.

 Finally, there’s no limit to how many fixed term savings accounts you can open.
 Bear in mind, however, that the FSCS treats different banks who are part of the same banking group as one bank, so the compensation limit applies to the total amount you have in all accounts within the group.
 This means any savings exceeding £85,000 won’t be protected under the FSCS scheme if the bank fails.